How Long Does LASIK Last?

 If you have impaired vision, you might look to glasses or contact lenses to help correct it.
 LASIK is an outpatient procedure that can diminish or even eliminate the need for glasses or contacts altogether.
 If you are looking into LASIK as a vision correction alternative, here’s some information about what LASIK entails, what to expect, and how long the benefits of LASIK can be expected to last.

 LASIK (laser-assisted situ keratomileusis) is a laser refractive surgery that may correct blurred vision in patients who have nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 During the procedure, surgeons use a special cutting laser to reshape the cornea to improve vision.
 The procedure is painless, only lasts a few minutes, and you will stay awake throughout, with a local anesthetic.

 After LASIK surgery, you may experience burning or itching.
 Remember to avoid touching or rubbing your eyes right after your surgery, and to let your eyes rest for several hours.
 Popular singer Taylor Swift said that she could “see very well” after her LASIK procedure — as seen when she starred on The Tonight Show Starring Jimmy Fallon.

-Your vision may fluctuate in the months following surgery, and it may take up to six months for it to stabilize.
+Your vision may fluctuate early following surgery.
 As your eyes heal, you can expect multiple follow-up appointments right after the surgery, in these intervals:

 - One Day